meilisearch/documentation/guides/main_concepts/relevancy.md

 New rules can be added to the existing list at any time and placed anywhere in the sequence.

 A custom rule allows you to create an ascending or descending sorting rule on a given attribute.
+The attribute **must** have a numeric value in the documents.
+If any value is not a numeric type, the sorting rule won't be applied.
+Only numbers can be arranged in ascending or descending order.

 To add your own ranking rule, you have to communicate either `asc` for ascending order or `desc` for descending order followed by the field name between round brackets.